-(n) Definitions
+(k) Definitions

-- Commingled Plans.
+- (1) Commingled Plans.
 Cover employees from the Contractor's private operations and its DOE contract work. - (2) Current Liability.
 The sum of all plan liabilities to employees and their beneficiaries.
 Current liability includes only benefits accrued to the date of valuation.
 This liability is commonly expressed as a present value. - (3) Defined Benefit Pension Plan.
 Provides a specific benefit at retirement that is determined pursuant to the formula in the pension plan document. - (4) Defined Contribution Pension Plan.
 Provides benefits to each participant based on the amount held in the participant's account.
-Funds in the account may be comprised of employer contributions, employee contributions, investment returns on behalf of that plan participant and/or other amounts credited to the participant's account. - (5) Designated Contract.
-For purposes of this clause, a contract (other than a prime cost reimbursement contract for management and operation of a DOE facility) for which the Head of the Departmental Contracting Activity determines that advance pension understandings are necessary or where there is a continuing Departmental obligation to the pension plan. - (6) Pension Fund.
+Funds in the account may be comprised of employer contributions, employee contributions, investment returns on behalf of that plan participant and/or other amounts credited to the participant's account. - (5) Pension Fund.
 The portfolio of investments and cash provided by employer and employee contributions and investment returns.
-A pension fund exists to defray pension plan benefit outlays and (at the option of the plan sponsor) the administrative expenses of the plan. - (7) Separate Accounting.
-Account records established and maintained within a commingled plan for assets and liabilities attributable to DOE contract service.
-NOTE: The assets so represented are not for the exclusive benefit of any one group of plan participants. - (8) Separate Plan.
+A pension fund exists to defray pension plan benefit outlays and (at the option of the plan sponsor) the administrative expenses of the plan. - (6) Separate Plan.
 Must satisfy IRC Sec.
-414(I) definition of a single plan, designate assets for the exclusive benefit of employees under DOE contract, exist under a separate plan document (having its own Department of Labor plan number) that is distinct from corporate plan documents and identify the Contractor as the plan sponsor.
+414(1) definition of a single plan, designate assets for the exclusive benefit of employees under DOE contract, and exist under a separate plan document (having its own Department of Labor plan number) that is distinct from corporate plan documents and identify the Contractor as the plan sponsor.